 After Dark.
 A fresh-faced lad who strongly resembles Howdy Doody - named Derek Driscoll - drops by the club to talk to Valerie.
 He tells her he represents Bill Taylor Investments, and explains that Bill is currently in the Far East.
 He tells her that Bill asked him to look her up personally, then asks her if she's the manager of the club.
 She tells him she owns it (along with other investors), and that she chose his firm 'cause she's best friends with Bill's daughter.
 (Even if that were true, it's a pretty stupid basis on which to select an investment company.)
 Derek tells her he handles the business end of things, and gives her a brief rundown on how they handle investments - and Valerie looks intrigued and says she can't wait to meet Bill.
 Derek nods and assures her he'll hook them up very soon.

 The Walsh house.
 Kelly tells Brandon she's feeling much better, and Brandon responds by pissily snarking about her impending move to New York.
 She scrunches her face in confusion and asks him what he's talking about, and he asks her if she's not heading off to Columbia in the fall.
 She admits that, yeah, she applied to and got accepted at Columbia University - but that all happened before he and Tracy broke up.
 She says she has no desire to move to New York now, then asks him how he found out about all this.
 He rats out Valerie as his source, and Kelly grits her teeth and says she must have read about Columbia in her journal.
 She then gives him an ultimatum by saying there's no way she make it work with Valerie and also no way they can both live under the same roof.
-Brandon weakly protests, "But she's like family!" and Kelly just gives him the stink-eye and stalks off.
+Brandon weakly protests, "But she's like family!" and Kelly just shoots him a wary stink-eye and stalks off.